-CAS students may specialize in one of the following departments: Biblical Studies, Ecumenical and Interfaith Studies, History, Moral Theology (Theological Ethics), Practical Theology, Spirituality, and Systematic Theology.
-Students who concentrate in one department pursue the following sort of curriculum:
+CAS students may specialize in one of the following areas: Biblical Studies, Ecumenical and Interfaith Studies, Moral and Systematic Theology, and Spirituality.
+Students who concentrate in one academic area pursue the following sort of curriculum:

-• Eight 700-level courses (occasional 600-level courses may count with pre-approval), with at least four courses in one department (e.g., Biblical Studies or Moral Theology)
+• Eight 700-level courses or approved 600level courses that are augmented and taken as 700-level courses, with at least four courses in one academic area (e.g., Biblical Studies or Moral and Systematic Theology)

-Note for students specializing in Biblical Studies: All students must take at least four 700-level courses, normally including one OT and one NT course (not biblical language).
-Students with advanced standing may take up to six credits in biblical languages, while students without advanced standing may take up to twelve credits in biblical languages.
+Note for students specializing in Biblical

+Studies: All students must take at least four 700-level courses, normally including one OT and one NT course (other than biblical language courses).
+Students without advanced standing may take up to twelve credits in biblical languages, while students with advanced standing may take up to six credits in biblical languages.

-- One TH795 seminar, departmental seminar (xx794), or colloquium (TH799) - One TH790 directed reading course in a subject related to the department of specialization
+- At least one seminar or colloquium - One directed reading course (TH790) in a subject related to the area of specialization

-Students in a specialized track may take up to two approved independent-study courses and any number of approved seminars and colloquia in lieu of the 700-level general course offerings, as long as four of their total courses (counting courses, seminars, and independent studies) are in one department.
+Students in a specialized track may take up to two approved independent-study courses and any number of approved seminars and colloquia in lieu of the 700-level general course offerings, as long as four of their total courses (counting courses, seminars, and independent studies) are in their area of specialization.